Here's how the University of Rhode Island's Summer Institute in Digital Literacy has had

 EducaMídia is Palavra Aberta's program to train teachers and educational organizations by engaging society in the media education process of young people, and developing their communication potential in different media.
 It was built from three core competencies: (1) critical interpretation of information, (2) active production of content and (3) responsible participation in society.

-We secured a grant from Google to bring along an additional group of 5 educators, knowing that we would have to form a core group of facilitators; and also invited some other education leaders to see media literacy practices in action.
+We secured a grant from the U.S. State Department to bring along an additional group of 5 educators, knowing that we would have to form a core group of facilitators; and also invited some other education leaders to see media literacy practices in action.
 Seeing the photo of the Brazilian group on the DigiURI web site, we couldn’t help looking back at the many wonderful things that have happened since our first participation.

 Patricia Blanco, Executive Director of Palavra Aberta leads the initiative